Pink Sauce: History

 Chef Pii revealed the Pink Sauce in a TikTok video on June 11, 2022, and subsequently began fulfilling orders for the sauce.
 The sauce went viral on TikTok in the summer of 2022, with the hashtag #pinksauce gaining over 80 million views.
 Customers noticed inconsistencies in the ingredient list, with many raising concerns that the sauce may cause botulism.
-TikTok users also pointed out that the sauce was not approved by the Food and Drug Administration.
+TikTok users also pointed out that the sauce was not "FDA-approved" — that is, the sauce's sale was not compliant with the regulations set by the Food and Drug Administration, including typos in its ingredients list, among other issues.

 The product was revised for safety purposes and went back on sale on July 1, 2022.
 It sold out sometime around August 3, 2022.
 Chef Pii planned to mass-produce the sauce in the fall of 2022.
 The ingredients include water, sunflower seed oil, raw honey, distilled vinegar, garlic, dragon fruit, pink Himalayan sea salt, dried spices, lemon juice, milk and citric acid.

 Dave's Gourmet reformulated and redesigned The Pink Sauce (shown here being used as a dipping sauce) for proper consumer consumption in January 2023.

 On January 11, 2023, following a reformulation of the recipe and packaging redesign to adhere to Food and Drug Administration regulations, Pink Sauce was made available in 4,000 Walmart locations across the United States.

 Controversy

 The sauce garnered controversy due to food safety and labeling concerns.
 Customers noted that the sauce's color varied between batches, the product was poorly packaged, and that the sauce contained milk which, when packaged in a bag, could be infected by botulism.
 There were also discrepancies between the amount of sauce in the bottle and the amount specified on the label, and allegations that the sauce contained ingredients which were not included on the label (such as mayonnaise).
+The bottle was also incorrectly labelled with 444 servings instead of 30 serving for 444 grams, causing confusion.
+Misspellings were also found on the bottle and nutritional information of the product were not available at the website.

 Some consumers experienced food poisoning and were hospitalized.
 Others reported that the product smelled and appeared rotten.
 One TikTok user faked their death after consuming Pink Sauce as a "social experiment to see how quickly other people could spread misinformation".

 On August 21, 2022, YouTuber MatPat made a video about the Pink Sauce on the "Food Theorists" YouTube channel, claiming the ingredients list was unrealistic and that the portions listed on the label were inaccurate.
 He recommended viewers to not consume the sauce due to potential health risks, but instead to make their own.
+These claims were subsequently debunked by YouTuber Ann Reardon who recreated the sauce using only the listed ingredients from the label.
+The claim initially stated the ingredients list was missing egg as a required emulsifier for the water/oil mixture of the sauce, Ann proved that the dragon fruit in the recipe was able to act as an effective egg substitute to stabilize the mixture.